Entropy-Based Formulation of Thermodynamics in Arbitrary Quantum Evolution

-To further clarify the issue, we make three remarks regarding the standard framework \cite{Alicki}. (i) Such definitions have been originally devised only for particular conditions, e.g., a Markovian dynamics with a constant or relatively slow-varying Hamiltonian, where additionally the dissipative part does not explicitly depend on the physical system Hamiltonian.
-However, these definitions have also been indiscriminately extended to more general scenarios.
-Note that recently a modified master equation has also been proposed wherein the dissipative part may explicitly depend on the physical Hamiltonian of the system \cite{Dann-Kosloff-STequilibrium}.
-Thus, in such physical scenarios external driving may also contribute to the heat exchanged.
-This point introduces further ambiguities and hinders a clear and thermodynamically consistent assignment of heat and work concepts. (ii) Since the description of the dynamics in the form of conventional Lindblad master equation is not unique \cite{Funo17}, different energy values can be assigned to differently chosen generators of the same dynamics.
-This indicates that part of the energy assigned to the dissipative part of the master equation may not necessarily lead to an entropy change, hence it is of work type.
-Specifically, starting from initial states chosen from a special set, known as the decoherence-free subspace \cite{Lidar-Whaley-DFS,Blume-Kohout-DFS}, its dynamics leads to no dissipation along the corresponding trajectories and all the energy change would be work. (iii) Although in the standard framework it is only the dissipative part of the dynamics that contributes to entropy change, as we argue later, not the whole dissipative part indeed yields entropy change---and hence heat change.
-This necessitates a rigorous analysis to partition the dissipative part to terms yielding entropy (heat) change and terms lacking such a property.
-A precursor approach to partially remedy this issue has been proposed in Ref. \cite{Kurizki-ergo}, where heat has been defined by subtracting \textit{ergotropy} (maximum extractable work from a quantum system in a cyclic unitary process) \cite{Allahverdyan-ergotropy} from the dissipative part of the internal energy change by considering a \textit{virtual} instantaneous unitary transformation.
-Nevertheless, a clear extension of ergotropy to open systems is still elusive, and since this extra transformation does not rely on the real physical dynamics, trajectory-dependent quantities such as heat can be fictitious.
+To further clarify the issue, we note the following drawbacks of the conventional framework. (i) Its formulation has been originally devised only for particular conditions, e.g., a Markovian dynamics with a constant or relatively slow-varying Hamiltonian, when the dissipative part does not explicitly depend on the physical system Hamiltonian.
+Despite this subtlety, the conventional definitions of heat and work have been applied almost arbitrarily in the literature to more general scenarios.
+In fact, dissipative part of a master equation may explicitly depend on the physical Hamiltonian of the system \cite{Dann-Kosloff-STequilibrium, Nafari}.
+Hence in such physical scenarios, external driving may also contribute to the heat exchanged.
+This aspect introduces further ambiguities and hinders a clear and thermodynamically consistent assignment of the heat and work concepts. (ii) Since the description of the dynamics in the form of the conventional Lindblad master equation is not unique \cite{Funo19SpeedOpen}, different energy values can be assigned to differently chosen generators of the same dynamics.
+This indicates that part of the energy assigned to the dissipative part of the master equation may not necessarily lead to an entropy change, and should be identified as work.
+Specifically, for initial states of the decoherence-free subspace type \cite{Lidar-Whaley-DFS,Blume-Kohout-DFS}, the dynamics leads to no dissipation along the corresponding trajectories and all the energy change, if any, would be of the work type.
+Recently, a scheme to partially remedy the shortcomings of the conventional definitions has been proposed in Ref. \cite{Kurizki-ergo}, where heat has been defined by subtracting \textit{ergotropy} (maximum extractable work from a system in a cyclic unitary process) \cite{Allahverdyan-ergotropy} from the dissipative part of the internal energy change by considering a \textit{virtual} instantaneous unitary transformation.
+Nevertheless, an extension of ergotropy to open systems is still elusive, and since this extra transformation does not rely on the real physical dynamics, trajectory-dependent quantities such as heat can be fictitious.
+For an alternative approach, separating the internal energy based on conserved quantities of the dynamics, see Ref. \cite{Manzano}.